sparkflows/sparkflows-docs/docs/jupyter-guide/jupyter-lab/configuring-fire-insights.rst

 Configuring Fire Insights for JupyterLab
 =============

-This document outlines steps to configure Fire Insights for JupyterLab.
+This document outlines the steps to configure Fire Insights for JupyterLab.

 Steps
 -----